-Release date: November 2017 in New Zealand, February 2018 in Australia
+Release date: November 2017 in New Zealand and Australia.

 A creative non-fiction story about Abel Tasman's journey to Tasmania, New Zealand and the Pacific Islands.

 MORE THAN 300 YEARS AGO, a young Dutch sailor named ABEL TASMAN stood on the prow of a ship that he and his crew had sailed across wild, unchartered waters.